bensteUEM/ChurchWebHelper/README.md

 # Setup

-THIS README IS OUTDATED and needs to be updated to reflect the correct project SPLIT! see #1

 # Running the app

 Downloading the source code of the project by default a .vscode directory contains samples launch configurations